itscodenation/curriculum-15-16/units/3-CSS1/sessions/1-firstpage/README.md

 ###Objective

-* Students will be able to add simple styles to their webpage using the style tag.
+* Students will be able to add simple styles to their webpage in JS Bin

 ### Key points